Skip to content

 • Drug Utilization Management (DUM)*

 This LE is designed to provide the resident with an overview of the working knowledge of our Kaiser Permanente Formulary System and its application in an HMO setting, with emphasis on quality and affordability.
 The goal of this program is to reduce overall drug therapy costs while maintaining and improving our quality of care achieved through active monitoring of drug utilization, drug costs, new treatments, as well as education programs to influence physician prescribing.
+The resident will be responsible for identifying and resolving medication therapy issues.
+In addition, the resident will evaluate new drugs for possible addition the formulary and present these evaluations to the Pharmacy and Therapeutics Committee (along with PGY1 & PGY2 residents), and serve as a resource for information about drugs and drug therapy to healthcare professionals.

 • Home Infusion Pharmacy (HIP)*

-The HIP in San Diego provides outpatient infusion medications, related IV supplies, consultation and clinical monitoring services to patient in home setting, infusion center setting and skilled nursing facilities in San Diego area.
+The HIP in San Diego provides outpatient infusion medications, related IV supplies, consultation, and clinical monitoring services to patient in home setting, infusion center setting and skilled nursing facilities in San Diego area.
 HIP is licensed by California Board of Pharmacy and accredited by The Joint Commission.
+Through a multidisciplinary and integrated approach, we promote positive clinical outcomes, high quality and safety, outstanding service, and affordability.

 (5 weeks)*